sukottokun/documentation/source/_docs/redis.md

         }

     <div class="alert alert-info">
     <h4 class="info">Note</h4><p>Distributions may vary in their directory structure.
-You will need to check the path at which the Redis module resides and change any paths in the snippet below to match your path.</p></div>
+You will need to check the path at which the Redis module resides and change any paths in the snippet above to match your path.</p></div>

 5. Optional configurations for `sites/default/settings.php`.
 Only choose one, as they will conflict: